Multiverse (DC Comics): Smallville

 The live-action television series Smallville also featured the Multiverse concept.
-In the season 5 episode "Lexmas", Lex Luthor visits an alternate timeline where Lionel cuts Lex out of the family fortune while Lex is married to Lana and has a son named Alexander.
-Clark Kent is a reporter with the Daily Planet, Chloe is publishing a book exposing LuthorCorp with Lex's help, and Jonathan Kent is a state senator.
+In the season 5 episode "Lexmas", Lex Luthor visits an alternate timeline where Lionel Luthor cuts Lex out of the family fortune while Lex is married to Lana Lang and has a son named Alexander.
+Clark Kent is a reporter with the Daily Planet, Chloe Sullivan is publishing a book exposing LuthorCorp with Lex's help, and Jonathan Kent is a state senator.

-In the season 7 episode "Apocalypse", Clark is taken to an alternate timeline where his counterpart had not arrived in Smallville and is killed by Brainiac.
-In that dimension, Clark Kent encounters another version of himself who is a human biological son of Martha and Jonathan and never met Lana Lang (who is a cheerleader with a different group of friends).
-Also in this dimension, Chloe Sullivan is engaged, Lana Lang is a married woman living in Paris, Sheriff Nancy Adams left Smallville and works as a member of the government, and Lex Luthor became President of the United States.
-While this dimension's Earth is destroyed by President Luthor, Clark travels back in time and sends his infant self to Earth, thus restoring his timeline.
+In the season 7 episode "Apocalypse", Clark is taken to an alternate timeline where his counterpart never arrived in Smallville and was killed by Brainiac.
+In that dimension, Clark Kent encounters another version of himself who is the human son of Martha and Jonathan and never met Lana Lang.
+Also in this dimension, Chloe Sullivan is engaged, Lana Lang is a married woman living in Paris, Sheriff Nancy Adams left Smallville and works for the government, and Lex Luthor is President of the United States.
+Luthor destroys this dimension's Earth, but Clark travels back in time and sends his infant self to Earth, thus restoring his timeline.

-In the season 10 episode "Luthor", Clark Kent travels to an alternate universe dubbed Earth-2 with the help of a Kryptonian mirror box.
-There, Lionel Luthor is his adopted father instead of Jonathan Kent.
-Clark is a bloodthirsty tyrant whose persona is Ultraman.
-He has a relationship with his adopted sister, Tess.
-Clark Luthor killed his adoptive brother Lex.
-When Clark Kent travels to the alternate earth, his counterpart, Clark Luthor, travels to his.
-Lois Lane is engaged to Oliver Queen, who bought land in Smallville for its kryptonite.
-Lionel lures Clark into Oliver's kryponite trap and beats him.
-With the help of Oliver (who closes the kryponite portal), Clark uses the mirror box and returns to his world.
-Unbeknownst to him, Lionel comes with him.

-Earth-2 is featured again later in the season in the episode "Kent", as Clark Luthor returns to his counterpart's world once more, and Clark Kent meets Earth-2's Jonathan Kent.
-After Clark Kent interacts with his deceased adoptive father's counterpart, he returns to his own world and lures Clark Luthor to the Fortress of Solitude, where he sends his counterpart back to his world.

-In the fourth issue of the television series' comic book continuation Smallville Season 11, an alternative version of Chloe Sullivan from Earth-2 arrives to Clark Kent's world and reveals that her universe is destroyed before her death.
-In issue #11, the Monitors were responsible for Earth-2's destruction.
+The season 10 episodes "Luthor" and "Kent" feature an alternate universe where Clark was adopted by Lionel Luthor instead of the Kents and became a tyrant known as Ultraman.